AI AND VIDEO ANALYTICS BLOG

 Author: Lizzi Goldmeier

-Face Forward: Balancing Security, Business Opportunity and Privacy with Face Recognition
+Face Forward: Balancing Security, Business Opportunity & Privacy with Face Recognition

-Is facial recognition rightfully controversial or just misunderstood?
-With the FR industry poised to grow by more than 26% by 2025, it’s important to understand what facial recognition technology is and why its use is highly debated.
+But is facial recognition rightfully controversial or just misunderstood?
+With the FR industry poised to grow to $19.3 billion by 2032, it’s important to understand what facial recognition technology is and why its use is highly debated.

 Face Recognition 101

-For a retailer, this could mean leveraging footage of different shoplifting incidents, assembling a suspect watchlist using frames from video surveillance, and then responding to alerts triggered by the Video Content Analytics system’s detection of a biometric match for the suspected shoplifter.
-A qualified security or police officer could then investigate further to determine whether the alert has correctly identified the shoplifter and, if so, apprehend the perpetrator before the store bears further losses.
+For a retailer, this could mean leveraging footage of different shoplifting incidents, assembling a suspect watchlist using frames from video surveillance, and then responding to alerts triggered by the video analytics system’s detection of a match for the suspected shoplifter.
+A qualified security or police officer could then investigate further to determine whether the alert has correctly identified the shoplifter and take action to apprehend the perpetrator before the store bears further losses.

-For law enforcement, this can mean triggering face matching alerts for known criminals or suspects on watchlists.
-Police can use the technology to monitor behavior, identify and arrest suspects and preventatively deploy officers when there’s reason to believe an incident may occur.
+For law enforcement, this can mean triggering face matching alerts for known criminals or missing persons on user-created watchlists.
+Police can use the technology to monitor behavior, identify and arrest suspects, and preventatively deploy officers when there’s reason to believe an incident may occur.

 The Future of Face Recognition